timelord1102/weathersoup/README.md

 What's Complete:
   Weather is scraped from weather.com and compiled/stored in a json file.
-  Location is automatically retired via IP and can be mnaully set as well if needed
+  Location is automatically retired via IP and can be manually set as well if needed Two methods to get locations weather.com URL: a) Direct (faster) if in US b) Indirect (slower) via explcit google search and link fetch

 To do:
   Seperate program into its own consolodated callable module for use in other projects